minyansh7/DisasterResponseProject/README.md

 12. Then create a requirements file with this command:
 `pip freeze > requirements.txt`

+13.Use NLTK with Heroku Python.
+It can't be simplied installed through requirements.txt.
+Follow the following steps:
+    * nltk.txt needs to present at the root folder
+    * Add the modules you want to download like punkt, stopwords as separate row items
+    * Change the line ending from windows to UNIX.
+        - Changing the line ending is a very important step.
+Can be easily done through Sublime Text or Notepad++.
+        - In Sublime Text, it can done from the View menu, then Line Endings
+    * Add NLTK to requirements.txt.

-13. Next, initialize a git repository with the following commands:
+14. Next, initialize a git repository with the following commands:
 `git init`
 `git add .`

-14. configure the email and user name, you can use these commands:
+15. configure the email and user name, you can use these commands:
 `git config --global user.email email@example.com`
 `git config --global user.name "my name"`

-15. make a commit with this command:
+16. make a commit with this command:
 `git commit -m "first commit"`

-16. create a uniquely named heroku app.
+17. create a uniquely named heroku app.
 Use this command:
 `heroku create my-app-name`
 If you get a message that the app name is already taken, try again with a different app name until you find one that is not taken

-17. check that heroku added a remote repository with this command:
+18. check that heroku added a remote repository with this command:
 `git remote -v`

-18. before finally push your local git repository to the remote Heroku repository, you will need the following environment variables (kind of secrets) to send along:
+19. before finally push your local git repository to the remote Heroku repository, you will need the following environment variables (kind of secrets) to send along:
 -Set any environment variable to pass along with the push `heroku config:set SLUGIFY_USES_TEXT_UNIDECODE=yes` `heroku config:set AIRFLOW_GPL_UNIDECODE=yes`
 -Verify the variables
 `heroku config`

-19. push the app to Heroku:
+20. push the app to Heroku:
 `git push heroku master`

 Go to the link for your web app to see if it's working.
 The link should be https://app-name.heroku.com